 Structural changes in the sector have shifted economic dominance from agriculture to industry and services.
 As of 2023-24, agriculture's share in India's Gross Value Added (GVA) stood at approximately 18.2 per cent, while the industrial and service sectors contributed 30 per cent and 51.8 per cent, respectively.
 This transformation reflects a structural shift in the economy, driven by rapid industrialization, urbanization, and expansion of the services sector, which now serves as the largest contributor to GDP.
 Agriculture remains the backbone of rural employment despite this shift, engaging around 46.1 per cent of the population.
 Small and marginal landholders, who constitute 86.1 per cent of total operational holdings, play a crucial role in national economic development and poverty alleviation (Saini and Chowdhury, 2023).

 As per the reports of the Agriculture Census (2015-16), the total number of operational holdings increased from 138.35 million in 2010-11 to 146.45 million in 2015-16, showing an increase of 5.86 per cent, with the average operational landholding size declining to 1.08 ha.
 Population growth, modernization, globalization, and changing consumer preferences for hygienic and high-value agricultural products reshape farming output and trade patterns (Bisht et al., 2020; Nandi and Nedumaran, 2021).
 Farmers are expected to meet the demands of the markets.
 The business expansion helps farmers enhance food production and make better profits(Giller et al..2021).
 Adversely, small and marginal farmers struggle to sustain their livelihoods amid rising production costs and shifting consumer trends (LaRue et al., 2021).
 India has developed several institutional mechanisms to address these challenges, including promoting Farmer Producer Organizations (FPOs).
-The concept of FPOs emerged following the Y. K. Alagh Committee's recommendations in 2001, leading to amendments in the Companies Act of 1956 and the establishment of Farmer Producer Companies (FPCs) in 2003.
+The concept of FPOs emerged following the Y. K. Alagh Committee's recommendations in 2001, leading to amendments in the Companies Act of 1956 and the establishment of Farmer Producer Companies (FPCs) in 2003 (source?).

 Small farmers with limited negotiating leverage depend more on formal contracts for cultivation and monopolistic exploitation (Bachke, 2009).
 FPOs aim to integrate small and marginal farmers into structured market systems, improve access to quality inputs and services, and enhance economies of scale.
 The collective model (FPOs) provides efficacy and professional management, such as a corporate structure combined with cooperative ideals that demand producer ownership, engagement, and governance (Harikrishna et al., 2022).
 By facilitating collective action, FPOs provide farmers with better bargaining power, financial support, and technology adoption opportunities, thus fostering commercial orientation and sustainable agricultural development.
 Despite their potential, FPOs face multiple challenges, including financial constraints, governance issues, and market linkages.
 The success of these organizations depends on institutional support, policy interventions, and access to business ecosystems that enable sustainability.
 The farmer's group, which got the necessary support from the business ecosystem, sustained their activities, and the rest of the group either became ideal or completely shut down due to the different socio-economic and political vulnerabilities in their business ecosystem (Suresh & Sreejith, 2024).